 Limenaria, on the west coast, picks up where Thasos Town’s history leaves off.
 The island’s second-largest town was the nucleus of Thasos’ mining industry in the 20th century.
 You can still see the turreted mining headquarters on the headland overlooking Limenaria Beach, and there’s a mine beneath it, which you can take tours of.

-Its inhabitants are engaged in the timber industry, the quarrying of its exquisite marble, tourism, olive cultivation and the production of olive oil production, as well as honey.
+Its inhabitants are engaged in the timber industry, quarrying its exquisite marble, tourism, olive cultivation and olive oil production, as well as honey production.

 Thasos has numerous delights to tempt even the least adventurous eater.
 At the same time, the island offers delicious surprises for even the most seasoned traveller.